VictorOwnt/WafelbakBackend/README.md

 We've included our [Insomnia](https://insomnia.rest/) configuration file for testing API calls.
 No automated end-to-end tests (yet).

 You can find a guide on how to import this [here](https://support.insomnia.rest/article/52-importing-and-exporting-data).
 The data is located in the `Insomnia_2020_01_05.json` file.

-### Azure SQL Database

-This API relies on a [Microsoft Azure](azure.microsoft.com) database.

-1. Create a new file `.env` in the root folder of the project
-2. Open the file and add following lines to it:

-    ```bash
-    WAFELBAK_BACKEND_SECRET="VictorIsDeBeste"
-    WAFELBAK_DATABASE="WafelbakDatabase"
-    DATABASE_USER="victorvh"
-    DATABASE_PASSWORD="123Victor"
-    DATABASE_SERVER="wafelbakserver.database.windows.net"
-    DATABASE_DIALECT="mssql"
-    ```

-3. It is now possible to test the API with our database. **Don't abuse this.** Change the values to your own values when deploying.

 ## Built With